WebOrigami/docs/src/content/language/hello.md

   site.ori
 ```

-You can reference this `images` folder name in the Origami file, and Origami will find it using the tree scoping described above:
+You can reference the `images` folder name in the `site.ori` Origami file:

 ```
 {
+  index.html = "Hello, world!"
   images
 }
 ```